-101 After the MPSA was signed in May 2018, the country's parliament enacted the Ghana Integrated Aluminium Development Corporation Act in August 2018 (Republic of Ghana 2018).

-refined bauxite.102 As of April 2025, GIADEC was pursuing four construction projects, three of which involved developing bauxite refineries, but none had commenced (GIADEC 2025).
+However, the source of funds for the envisaged cash collateral arrangement failed to materialize.
+To facilitate the generation of refined bauxite sales revenue, Ghana's Parliament enacted the Ghana Integrated Development Corporation Act (2018), which created the Ghana Integrated Aluminum Development Corporation (GIADEC), an SOE responsible for the development and management of Ghana's bauxite reserves.
+98 At the time of GIADEC's creation, Ghana did not have an operational bauxite refining plant necessary to produce the refined bauxite (alumina or aluminum) contemplated by the MPSA and DPAs as a source of funds for repayment (Republic of Ghana 2020, 2024).
+Nor does it have one today.
+Therefore, while Ghana exported about \$37.2 million USD in unprocessed bauxite in 2022, it exported virtually no refined bauxite.99 As of April 2025, GIADEC was pursuing four construction projects, three of which involved developing bauxite refineries, but none had commenced (GIADEC 2025).
 It is not clear if the escrow account contemplated by the DPAs was ever arranged.
 Ghana has not disclosed any deposits or withdrawals from the account.
 Nor has it disclosed the existence of such an account.
-Similarly, while the MPSA calls for the receipts to be generated through bauxite sales to a "strategic offtaker," there is no evidence that any such offtake agreement was consummated.103 d.
+Similarly, while the MPSA calls for the receipts to be generated through bauxite sales to a "strategic offtaker," there is no evidence that any such offtake agreement was consummated.
+100 d.
 Implications